cobilab/geco2/README.md

 On using this software/method please cite:

+Pratas, Diogo, Morteza Hosseini, and Armando J. Pinho.
+"GeCo2: An Optimized Tool for Lossless Compression and Analysis of DNA Sequences."
+International Conference on Practical Applications of Computational Biology & Bioinformatics.
+Springer, Cham, 2019.

 D. Pratas, A. J. Pinho, P. J. S. G. Ferreira.
 Efficient compression of genomic sequences.
 Proc. of the Data Compression Conference, DCC-2016, Snowbird, UT, p.
 231-240, March 2016.

 ## NEW FEATURES IN VERSION 2 ##